FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Shopify/Shopify to HubSpot - Orders/long-description.md

 This template exports the orders and line items from Shopify and imports them to HubSpot as deals.

-Using this template, you can insert order and their respective items' data from Shopify to HubSpot.
+Using this template, you can insert orders and their respective items' data from Shopify to HubSpot.

 ![Template](assets/Shopify_to_HubSpot_-_Orders.svg)